-A student may attempt to regain financial aid eligibility by filing an Appeal if an extraordinary circumstance exists.
-If the Appeal is approved by the College, the student will be eligible to enroll and receive financial aid either on a Financial Aid Probation Status or on an Academic Education Plan for their next semester of enrollment.
-A graduate student may file an Appeal only once during their enrollment in a degree program at the College.
+Eligibility for financial assistance may be re\gained in some cases by appeal.
+If the appeal is approved by the College, a student is eligible to enroll and receive financial assistance either on a Financial Aid Probation Status or an Academic Education Plan for their next semester of enrollment.
+A student may appeal SAP no more than twice while attempting to earn a degree at the College.